Protect the Clownfish from Extinction

 Sponsor: The Animal Rescue Site

-Help save the beloved clownfish from habitat and species destruction at the hands of global warming.
+Help save the beloved clownfish from habitat and species destruction brought on by the climate crisis.

-Though the clownfish isn't endangered right now, that possibility isn't far off if global warming continues at the current rate.
+Though the clownfish isn't currently endangered, that possibility isn't far off if global warming continues at the current rate.

 In order to ward off further habitat destruction we need to preemptively protect the clownfish by placing it on the Endangered Species List.
 With this move, both government and conservation agencies will be able to draft and implement life-saving measures for clownfish.

-Dear Daniel M. Ashe, Director of the U.S. Fish and Wildlife Service:
+Dear Director of the U.S. Fish and Wildlife Service,

 The clownfish is a beloved, adorable little fish that swims in tropical waters and calls the coral reef its home — and it was perhaps made even more popular by the 2003 Disney movie Finding Nemo.
 It's no secret that this little guy, with his colorful orange and black markings, captures the attention of people all over the world.